Requirements fields

 Tags | If the user wants to group based on special needs e.g. to be reviewed, the user can add tags to each requirement. |

-Position | Currently, you cannot have a custom arrangement of requirements as it is alphabetically.
+Position | You cannot have a custom arrangement of requirements as it is sorted alphabetically.
 So, to have a workaround, a position was introduced.
 Give a number to each number according to your order and sort the column to have the custom order. |

-Created | Date on which the requirement was created. |
+Created | The date on which the requirement was created. |

-Updated | Date on which the requirement was last updated. |
+Updated | The date on which the requirement was last updated. |

-Custom fields | In case the user needs a field that does not cover his use case, the user can create custom fields which can be a rich text field or a drop-down menu.
-If you would like to have a custom menu, refer to the admin settings. |
+Custom fields | If the user needs a field that does not cover his use case, he can create custom fields, which can be rich text fields or drop-down menus. |